 Whilst we do not need a detailed technical understanding of the technology to make use of it, some understanding helps us understand its strengths, weaknesses, and issues to consider.
 In this section, we will be looking into the technology in a little more detail.

 This is a fast-moving space, and the information here is likely to age quickly!
-This edition was written in May 2023, and we aim to update it regularly to take into account significant developments.
+This edition was updated in October 2023, and we aim to update it regularly to take into account significant developments.

 This guide starts by looking at AI text generators, also known as Large Language Models (LLMs).